shoana/Plants-Vs-Zombies-Prototype/Milestone3/Milestone3/ReadME.txt

 =================================================================================================
 Changes to UML from:
  - Class Diagrams:
+   The class diagrams have not changed much from last time.
+In this milestone we included a plant super class and a zombie super class.
+This was also added in the uml class diagram using the specific arrow heads to show inheritanc of the subs-classes sunflower, cherry bomb, walnut peashooter to the plants class.
+And sub-classes normal zombie, flag zombie and pylon zombie to the zommbie super class.
+We also removed the gameEnum class as we use an GUI and show no console logs as a game form.

  - Sequence Diagrams:
   The sequence digrams now includes new methods that were added to the model 'gamePlay' class such as 'flagZombieComing' & 'moveZombie' as well as the same MVC EventModel driven seqence diagram from Milestone 2.
 All edge cases for the methods 'plantTurn', 'zombieTime', 'plantOrZombie', 'flagZombieComing' & 'moveZombie' are also present from the gamePlay class.
 The diagram also considers the addition of new plants (cherrybomb & walnut) as well as new zombies (flagzombie, pylonzombie).